terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 ## Implementation notes

 This pipeline above is recommended when the memory-limit during the denoising step with 32-bit USEARCH is not exceeded.
-If you get a memory-limit error from USEARCH during the denoising step, see section below for a modified pipeline.
+If you get a memory-limit error from USEARCH during the denoising step, see modified pipeline below.

 Shell scripts are written for Bash.
 Other scripts are written in Perl and may require additional libraries that are indicated at the top of the script when needed and these can be obtained from CPAN.
 I have provided links throughout the README on where to obtain additional data processing tools such as GNU parallel (Tang, 2011) and Perl-rename (Gergely, 2018).